syntaxsurge/pack-trace/docs/youtube-demo-script.md

 - Lower‑third: “Outbox QoS‑1 → MQTT 1883 → supOS”
 - VO: “Still logged in as Manufacturer, we hand over to the Distributor; the event is notarized on Hedera—click ‘View on HashScan’ to see the on‑chain sequence number—and it’s then persisted and streamed to supOS.”

-## 6. Distributor Receive & Handover → Pharmacy (3:00–3:25)
+## 6. Distributor Receive & Handover → Pharmacy (3:00–3:40)
-- VO: “Now log out as Manufacturer and log in as Distributor.”
+- VO: “Log out as Manufacturer, then log in as Distributor.”
-- Shot: Log in as Distributor → `/scan` → Receive
+- Shot: Distributor → `/scan` → Receive
-- VO: “We’re logged in as Distributor; only the intended recipient can receive while a pending handover exists.”
-- VO: “After receiving, as you see we could see the sequence number and view on hashscan link on hedera and it is also streamed to supOS.”
+- VO: “As Distributor, we receive the batch.
+The page shows the Hedera sequence with a ‘View on HashScan’ link, and the event appears in supOS.”
 - Shot: Still as Distributor → `/scan` → Handover → choose Pharmacy
-- VO: “As Distributor we hand over to the Pharmacy.
-After handover, as you see we could see the sequence number and view on hashscan link on hedera and it is also streamed to supOS.
-Now log out as Distributor and log in as Pharmacy.”
+- VO: “Then we hand over to Pharmacy—the on‑chain sequence updates, and the handover streams into supOS.”
+- VO: “Log out as Distributor, then log in as Pharmacy.”

-## Pharmacy Receive & Dispense (3:50–4:15)
+## 7. Pharmacy Receive & Dispense (3:50–4:20)
 - Shot: Log in as Pharmacy → `/scan` → Receive
-- VO: “We’re logged in as Pharmacy; we confirm receipt and dispense unlocks.
-“After receiving, as you see we could see the sequence number and view on hashscan link on hedera and it is also streamed to supOS.”
+- VO: “As Pharmacy, we receive the batch—on‑chain and supOS both update—and dispense becomes available.”
 - Shot: Still as Pharmacy → `/scan` → Dispense
-- VO: “Only the current owner with pharmacy role can dispense.
-“After dispensing, as you see we could see the sequence number and view on hashscan link on hedera and it is also streamed to supOS”

-## Hedera Proof: HashScan (4:40–5:10)
-- Shot: `/batches/[id]` → “View on HashScan”; show matching sequence numbers and timestamps
-- VO: “Public proof—sequence numbers and timestamps align with our custody trail.”
+- VO: “We dispense.
+The final event is recorded on Hedera and reflected in supOS; custody controls are now closed.”

 ## supOS Namespace + Topics (5:10–6:00)
 - Shot: supOS → Namespace → modeled topics (History ON)